 Originally built in 1810 as a private residence, the property has been in the hands of only five families for more than 200 years!
-Lovingly cared for and maintained, the images below highlight the Inn then and now.
+Lovingly cared for, maintained and restored, the images below highlight the Inn then and now.

 The colonial home was built for Mr. Wood in 1810.
 Mr. Wood had an unusual request of his builder . . . closets.
 He wanted closets throughout the home, despite the fact that they were taxed as rooms.
 The closets in the two front guest rooms even include a bureau!
 Closets and interesting built-in cabinets are also found in the common rooms.

 The property later became known as the Hunt-Locke House, named after Simon Hunt, who came to Camden Maine in 1806 as a manufacturer of harnesses and saddles.
 He purchased the house around 1818, and the home stayed in his family for almost 100 years!